 History of the Moon Society, Part IV: The 2010s

-Peter retired from the Moon Society and retired from publishing the Moon Miners’ Manifesto in 2017 (as he began assembling this book).
-We voted to make him President Emeritus last year.
+Peter retired from the Moon Society and retired from publishing the Moon Miners’ Manifesto in 2017.
+We voted to make him President Emeritus in 2018.

 Our next President was Ken Murphy, an independent financial consultant and lunar settlement advocate.
 Under Ken’s leadership, we organized a Lunar lava tube exploration plan which used robotics, and created concepts for solar sails for Lunar communication satellites.
 We also continued to speak at conferences and assisted the NSS with the Moon track at ISDC.